COINtoolbox/RESSPECT/docs/index.rst

 This grew from the work presented in `Ishida et al., 2019 <https://cosmostatistics-initiative.org/portfolio-item/active-learning-for-sn-classification/>`_ and implemented in the `actsnclass <https://github.com/COINtoolbox/ActSNClass>`_ package.

+The RESSPECT active learning and telescope resources pipeline is described in `Kennamer et al, 2020 <https://cosmostatistics-initiative.org/portfolio-item/resspect1/>`_.
+We kindly ask you to include its full citation if you use this material in your research.

 The code has been modify for the task of enabling photometric supernova cosmology.

 Getting started